Supermarket Sweep: Revival

 On October 13, 2017, it was announced that Fremantle had acquired the global rights to the format and that a new version of the show was in the works.
 Fremantle stated that the new incarnation of the show would incorporate "modern technology" into the program to reflect 21st-century shopping habits.
 On August 27, 2019, Deadline reported that Leslie Jones had signed on as host and executive producer.
 Several networks, including ABC, NBC, and Fox, as well as Netflix, were said to be interested in acquiring the series.
 On January 8, 2020, Deadline confirmed that ABC had picked up the series, with Jones as host.
 On June 17, 2020, it was announced that the series would premiere on October 18, 2020, and air on Sundays at 8:00 p.m.
 On May 13, 2021, the series was renewed for a second season, which premiered on September 26, 2021.
 In May 2022, ABC shelved the series indefinitely.

 Episode status

-Currently, episodes from the Lifetime and PAX versions air on Buzzr as of January 15, 2018.
+Currently, episodes from the Lifetime and PAX versions air on Buzzr since January 15, 2018.
 In addition, a 24-hour channel, featuring various episodes from the Lifetime revival and PAX revival, is available on free ad-supported streaming television services such as The Roku Channel and Pluto TV.
+An official YouTube channel also uploads clips and full episodes of both the Lifetime and PAX versions on a regular basis.